The wider Attingham Estate

 We work with farm tenants to plant and manage hedges and trees across the estate as well as to create ponds to benefit nature and wildlife across the estate.
 Over 200 acres (80 hectares) of land at risk of flooding has been converted to permanent pasture, protecting soils and water quality, as well as the underlying archaeology.

 The wider estate is also home to a number of diverse commercial businesses including a bed and breakfast, cookery school, car sales and an environmental consultancy.

 These businesses utilise both our farmhouses and cottages as well as old farm buildings no longer suitable for modern farming.

 Rangers and the wider estate

 Our Ranger Team are often found carrying out work on the wider estate.
-Find out more about their work in our monthly blog with Ranger Gareth.
+Find out more about their work in the monthly blog from 2019, by Ranger Gareth.